Nicolas-Ferreira/design-patterns-in-python/README.md

 * A memento is simply a token/handle class with (typically) no functions of its own
 * A memento is not required to expose directly the state(s) to which it reverts the system
 * Can be used to implement undo/redo

+### Observer
+Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.